KasMasVan/csr_exp_resource_index/README.md

 ## To Do
 - [x] Reproducibility to PMI_DC and my other projects.
+- [ ] Calibration: Try to get close results to PMI_DC.
 - [ ] **Important**: Consider the form of prompts, especially some nuances like the whitespace between a semicolon and an answer.
 You may use existing templates instead.
 - [ ] **More [methods](#methods)**.
 - [ ] Use relative path in your python scripts (for models and data, etc.), so that running them from different location would be okay.